aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 I added the css links and js links in it.
  In my this steo I added the dropdown menu in the layout page.
 As given in the instructions i added the cod in the layout.cshtml and it test it out.
  Yes its working......................................

+ Now I added a dropdoen list in the layout.cshtml file I cahnged the name from dropdown to the Content Management.